Blog > Simple, Yet Surprising Stress Management Tips and Techniques

 10. Practice Progressive Muscular Relaxation

-If you’re feeling truly overwhelmed by stress and need a dramatic way to relieve tension, try progressive muscular relaxation.
+Try progressive muscular relaxation if you’re feeling truly overwhelmed by stress and need a dramatic way to relieve tension.
 This practice involves tensing one muscle group as tight as you can for 10 to 20 seconds, then releasing.

 Try starting from your toes and working your way up until you’re tensing your whole body for several seconds.
-Oftentimes, your body needs a way to release this stress and tension.
 Progressive muscular relaxation often leaves your mind feeling more relaxed, too.

 The Bottom Line

 Having an outside perspective can also help.
-If you’re looking to create healthier habits, Arootah Coaches can support you in making positive changes by identifying your challenges and helping you address them through self-accountability.
+If you want to create healthier habits, Arootah Health Coaches can support you in making positive changes by identifying your challenges and helping you address them through self-accountability.
+Get started with a free introductory call today.

 Disclaimer: This article is for general informational purposes only and is not intended to be and should not be taken as professional medical, psychological, legal, investment, financial, accounting, or tax advice.
 Arootah does not warrant or guarantee the accuracy, reliability, completeness, or suitability of its content for a particular purpose.
 Please do not act or refrain from acting based on anything you read in our newsletter, blog or anywhere else on our website.